ylyamin/RT-Thread-on-Allwinner-D1H/documentation/Code_changes.md

 ```
 ## LCD Display driver

-In original repo LCD driver init as a application inside main function, in this case is impossible to debug it in GDB as is executed in RTT thread so change it to init as device that executed before sheduler start.
+In original repo LCD driver init as a application inside main function, in this case is impossible to debug it in GDB as is executed in RTT thread so change it to init as device that executed before scheduler start.
 ```patch
 git diff bde29ac...36594b5 rt-thread/ > diff.patch